tzcnt/TooManyCooks/README.md

 ### Usage
 TooManyCooks is a header-only library.
 You can either include the specific headers that you need in each file, or `#include "tmc/all_headers.hpp"`, which contains all of the other headers.

-In order to reduce compile times, some files have separated declarations and definitions.
-The definitions will appear in whichever compilation unit defines `TMC_IMPL`.
-Since each function must be defined exactly once, you must include this definition in exactly one compilation unit.
-The simplest way to accomplish this is to put it in your `main.cpp`:
+You must define the macro `TMC_IMPL` before including the headers in exactly one compilation unit.
+Function definitions for this library will be generated in that compilation unit.
+The simplest way to accomplish this is to put it in your `main.cpp`.
+Creating a [standalone compilation file](https://github.com/tzcnt/tmc-examples/blob/main/tests/standalone_compilation.cpp) is also trivial.
 ```cpp
 #define TMC_IMPL
 #include "tmc/all_headers.hpp"